Pigeon Island swim

 • Wetsuit

-• Change of clothes for on Pigeon island
+• Warm change of clothes (including something to wear on Pigeon Island)

 • Food and drink for a picnic